kudelskisecurity/haproxy-cloudflare-jwt-validator/doc/Cloudflare_JWT_validation_with_HAProxy.md

 Hybrid and multi-cloud infrastructures are a real challenge in term of security and user accesses management.
-Traditional solutions like VPNs are usually not adapted for such scenario, they could still work but at the expense of building a complex (and costly) web of interconnections and where micro-segmentation of accesses would be complex to manage.
+Traditional solutions like VPNs are usually not adapted for such scenarios.
+They could still work but at the expense of building a complex (and costly) web of interconnections and where micro-segmentation of accesses would be complex to manage.